Ha! Ha! Pyramid: History

-The neighbourhood of Grande-Baie suffered heavy damage from the flood of 1996.
-Ten people died and between 12,000 to 16,000 residents were displaced.
+The area of Grande-Baie suffered heavy damage from the flood of 1996.
+Ten people died, and between 12,000 and 16,000 residents were displaced.
 Some 500 to 800 buildings were destroyed, more than 1,200 damaged, and damage estimates ranged from CA$300–700 million.

 The project was therefore seen as a form of therapy to help residents recover from the traumatic events of the flood, and to revitalise the area by adding a new tourist and artistic attraction.
 A group of local citizens formed The Restoration Committee of Ha!
 Ha!, put forward the idea for a new art installation, and requested help from local artist Jean-Jules Soucy.
 Soucy submitted a contemporary design that would express both "originality and a sense of humor".

 The project called for the full restoration of the Ha!
 Ha!
 River, on whose banks the project is situated, and the construction of a new public park in the area where a bridge once stood, which would contain the 21 m high pyramid and an area for public performances.

 The project was estimated to cost $2 million, and was completed in several stages.
 The Ha!
 Ha! park was completed in 1998 for a total of $1.3 million, and was officially inaugurated during the 2000 Festival of Lac-Saint-Jean.
 Financing was achieved through a public-private partnership, including a fund-raising campaign that netted $300,000.
 Finally, in 2005, a public square was completed next to the project at a cost of $35,000.